MidnightInAPythonWorld/API-GreyNoise/README.md

-# Grey-Noise-API
+# GreyNoise-API

 This script is used for querying the GreyNoise API using the GreyNoise Query Language (GNQL).

-To run this Grey Noise API script, perform the following:
+To run this GreyNoise API script, perform the following:

     python3 grey_noise_gnql_api.py 'your_api_key'